toridaughton/python_capstone/mvp.md

 - Users can search for past entries by date or keywords

-- Users can make a post to a forum and connect to others with simmilar symptoms
+- Users can make a post to a forum and connect to others with simmilar symptoms / health conditions

 - Users can join groups connected to various health conditions